 A 400-acre nature area located near the western terminus of Brockway Mountain Drive, the Lake Bailey Wildlife Sanctuary begins with a hike through a dense cedar stand near the base of the hill.
 Watch out for springs!
 Eventually the trail starts gaining in elevation, passing through abundant northern hardwood forests interspersed with views of Brockway to the east.
 Be sure to check out the falls on the Silver River after your visit.
 This sanctuary is managed by the local chapter of the Michigan Audubon Society.

 Located outside of Eagle Harbor, this 3-mile, one-way hike takes you to one of the best views in all of the Keweenaw.
 The trail passes through a variety of forest types before emerging on a wind-scarred bald devoid of trees.
 Take in the huge 360° views out over the landscape, but watch your step because the south side of the bluff has a substantial cliff!
-A popular hike in summer (hiking or trail running) or winter (snowshoeing or skiing), there is parking at the bottom of the trail near the Eagle Harbor Township fire hall.
+A popular spot in summer (hiking or trail running) or winter (snowshoeing or skiing), there is parking at the bottom of the trail near the Eagle Harbor Township fire hall.
 This special place is owned and managed by The Nature Conservancy.